Cezary-Nakielski/Project-Four-Forumbus/README.md

 Option for the owner to approve and manage posts.
 Option for the users to register at the website.
+Option for the users to see posts and choose to see it's content.
 Option for the users to write a post.
 Option for the users to edit the post that they have written.
 Option for the users to delete the post that they have written.